Shortly after Kristy Shen and her partner, Bryce Leung, turned 31, they quit their computer programming jobs and retired.

-Instead, they devoted themselves to a barebones lifestyle, saved 80% of their annual income, and amassed a portfolio of $1m — enough to live (frugally) off the dividends.
+Instead, they devoted themselves to a bare-bones lifestyle, saved 80% of their annual income, and amassed a portfolio worth $1m — enough to leave behind the 9-to-5 life and live frugally off the dividends.

-They call themselves the “FIRE” community
+They call themselves the ‘FIRE’ community

 Subscribers to the FIRE movement (short for “Financial Independence, Retire Early”) don’t feel like waiting around for the early bird special.

 Early retirement is not a new concept.
-It’s been kicked around since the mid-20th century, and gained momentum during the first tech boom in the ‘90s, when books like “Your Money or Your Life,” and “The Tightwad Gazette” promoted self-reliance, frugality, and smart investing as a path to financial liberation.
+It’s been kicked around since the 1950s and gained momentum during the ’90s tech boom, when books like Your Money or Your Life and The Complete Tightwad Gazette promoted self-reliance, frugality, and smart investing as a path to financial liberation.

-FIRE is an innately privileged concept, but anyone can follow its unofficial formula: Dramatically minimize spending.
+But FIRE enthusiasts claim that anyone can follow the movement’s unofficial formula: Dramatically minimize spending.
 Maximize earnings.
 Save enough to live off of dividends.

 The young, rich, and frugal

-He chronicles every purchase in an Excel spreadsheet: $3.47 for a pack of floss; $8.81 for a new bike tube; $14 for a Mother’s Day gift (“Mom gets I’m on a budget,” he says).
+He also chronicles every purchase in an Excel spreadsheet: $3.47 for a pack of floss; $8.81 for a new bike tube; $14 for a Mother’s Day gift (“Mom gets I’m on a budget,” he says).

-Here’s a breakdown of his typical monthly expenses:
+Here’s a breakdown of his typical expenses:

-“I’ll hit $800k by 2022, I’ll retire, and then I’ll relocate to cheaper city — maybe Minneapolis — and just live on the interest,” he says.
+“When I hit $800k, I’ll retire and I’ll relocate to a cheaper city — maybe Minneapolis — and just live on the interest,” he says.
 “Prince was born there, so it can’t be too bad.”

-Like many FIRE followers, Kevin doesn’t plan to stop working once he’s “retired:” he wants to pursue his true passion (playing the cello), volunteer at an inner city programming camp, and code pro-bono for nonprofits.
+Like many FIRE followers, Kevin doesn’t plan to stop working once he’s “retired.”
+He wants to pursue his true passion (playing the cello), volunteer at an inner-city programming camp, and code pro bono for nonprofits.

 “For most of us, the goal of financial independence isn’t to just check out and quit life,” he says.
 “We just want the freedom to work on what we choose.
-When you take money out of the equation, you can spend your time doing more important things — for yourself and society.”
+When you take money out of the equation, you can spend your time doing more important things for yourself and society.”